-The Employment Wage Subsidy Scheme (“EWSS”), first announced as part of the government’s July Jobs Stimulus, is the new flat-rate subsidy support for employers.
-Employers that meet certain criteria can claim the EWSS from 1 July 2020.
+The Employment Wage Subsidy Scheme (“EWSS”), first announced as part of the government’s July Jobs Stimulus, is a flat-rate subsidy support for employers.
+Employers that meet certain criteria can claim the EWSS.

 An employer must demonstrate to Revenue’s satisfaction that a reduction of at least 30% in turnover or orders will occur, due to the impacts of COVID-19, in the period from 1 July to 31 December 2020 compared with the same period in 2019.

 For employers who commenced their business later than 1 July 2019 and before 1 November 2019, the reduction in turnover or orders is relative to the date of commencement to 31 December 2019.
 Employers who commenced their businesses after 1 November 2019 the reduction is compared to projected turnover or orders had Covid-19 not arisen.